rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **Exciting World**
     - An awesome mod that changes the whole game.
 Features are: scripts that change the map. nuclear power, new buildings.
+Please note that the other mods are already included in the zip i will merge them completely in time.
+If you use this file dont install the other mods.

 - **HotterThanLavaMod.dll**